Maximilian-Winter/llama-cpp-agent/ReadMe.md

 ## Function Calling Usage
 To utilize function calling with an LLM model, you can use the get_chat_response method of a `LlamaCppAgent` with a `function_tool_registry`.
 The `function_tool_registry` is an instance of the `LlamaCppFunctionToolRegistry` class.
 You can create a `LlamaCppFunctionToolRegistry` instance by passing a list of `LlamaCppFunctionTool` instances to the static `get_function_tool_registry` method of the `LlamaCppAgent` class.
 The `LlamaCppFunctionTool` class takes the following parameters:
-- `model`: The pydantic class defining the function call, it must have a `run` to actually execute the function call.
+- `model`: The pydantic class defining the function call, it must have a `run` method to actually execute the function call.
+You can also convert Python functions with type hints, automatically to pydantic models using the function: `create_dynamic_model_from_function` under: `llama_cpp_agent.gbnf_grammar_generator.gbnf_grammar_from_pydantic_models`
 - `has_markdown_code_block`: Whether the model has a `markdown_code_block` field.
 Defaults to `False`.
 A `markdown_code_block` field is a special field used to allow the LLM to write relatively unconstrained output by letting it write the `markdown_code_block` as a Markdown code block.
 Which is useful for file writing.
 - `has_triple_quoted_string`: Whether the model has a `triple_quoted_string` field.
 Defaults to `False`.
 A `triple_quoted_string` field is a special field used to allow the LLM to write relatively unconstrained output by letting it write the `triple_quoted_string` as a triple quoted string.
 Which is useful for file writing.
 After passing the list of `LlamaCppFunctionTool` instances to the `get_function_tool_registry` method, you can use the returned `LlamaCppFunctionToolRegistry` instance as the `function_tool_registry` parameter of the `get_chat_response` method of the `LlamaCppAgent` class.